surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 - **Shift + F10 and Edit parameter value shortcuts** - If the first of the two options is enabled, the **Shift + F10** keyboard shortcut and **Enter** key will allow you to access a control's context menu.
 If the **Follow mouse hover focus** option is enabled, it will also follow the mouse cursor.

+- **Virtual keyboard** - Toggle this option to show or hide the virtual on-screen keyboard at the bottom of the user interface.
+The virtual keyboard also includes a pitch bend and modulation wheel control.

+- **Oscilloscope...** - This opens a window that displays an oscilloscope or a spectrum analyser.
+See [Oscilloscope](#oscilloscope) for more information.

+### Accessibility

+- **Set all recommended accessibility options** - Enables all the accessibility options found right below.
+Useful for quickly setting up
+Surge XT to work with screen readers.

 - **Send additional accessibility announcements** - Sends more information when using accessibility features, such as patch or category changes via the arrow buttons below the patch browser.